 “My baby just couldn’t latch well and it caused her and me alot of pain.
 She would arch her back and squirm, get so much gas we had to wind her for an hour after a feed, which meant she was then needing another feed (on a good day).
 I got mastisis, and it was altogether an incredibly overwhelming and emotional time.
 We had to top up right from the start because she was losing too much weight.
 I put alot of pressure on myself to carry on and I ended up expressing and feeding til she was 3 months.
 Then we saw a lactation consultant who said she was tongue tie.
 I went to full formula and we immediately both were happier – I had more time to spend with her cos I was no longer pumping all the hours – and we just enjoyed the feeds.”

-If you and your baby are experiencing struggles and challenges, please make sure you get some support for you as well – get along to good groups, call in to Mother Cuppa and see a breastfeeding specialist to get good feeding support and reassurance if you want to continue to breastfeed.
+If you and your baby are experiencing struggles and challenges, please make sure you get some support for you as well – join Mother Cuppa and see a breastfeeding specialist to get good feeding support and reassurance if you want to continue to breastfeed.

 Copyright: Janine Smith